CHICAGO EXOTICS ANIMAL HOSPITAL

 Picture

 Dr. Horton has not confined her knowledge and expertise to the within walls of a veterinary hospital.
-Both Brookfield Zoo, Lincoln Park Zoo, and the Shedd Aquarium have used her services.
+Both Brookfield Zoo, Lincoln Park Zoo, and the Shedd Aquarium have used her services long ago.
 She has also worked with the Illinois Dept. of Natural Resources in censusing the zoonotic diseases (contractible by people) of the local and statewide population of raccoons.
-She has lectured to the Aviculture Society of Chicago, the University of Illinois, Exoticscon, Purdue University, and many other local venues and has been published in the Veterinary Clinics of North America, Journal of Avian Medicine and Surgery, Journal of Herpetologic Medicine and Surgery, and "Invertebrate Biology".
+She has lectured to the Aviculture Society of Chicago, the University of Illinois, Exoticscon, Purdue University, and many other local venues and has been published in the Veterinary Clinics of North America, Journal of Avian Medicine and Surgery, Journal of Herpetological Medicine and Surgery, and "Invertebrate Biology".
 She is a member of the Association of Reptile and Amphibian Veterinarians where she has been President as well as being a member of the Association of Avian Veterinarians, the Association of Exotic Mammal Veterinarians, AAZV, and AVMA.
 She has been an associate editor for the Journal of Reptilian and Amphibian Medicine and the Exotic DVM Magazine.
 She has been featured in JAVMA as well as AVMA.
+The Veterinary Information Network (VIN) uses her exotic expertise as a consultant helping veterinarians with their cases.
 The Red Door Animal Shelter uses her rabbit expertise with their many wonderful bunnies.
-She is also Medical Director for HAPPE Parrots, Red Door Animal Shelter, and Friends of Scales Reptile Rescue.
 Dr. Horton has studied and spoken nationally and internationally in Exotic Animal Medicine and Surgery.
 Here she is pictured with her endoscopy class at University of Georgia College of Veterinary Medicine.

 Dr. Horton appeared in a Chicago Magazine article profiling Chicago's top veterinarians as well as being featured in the JAVMA recently.
 Most recently she was interviewed by Linda Harrison for the HBD Chat.